 To provide that visibility, we recommend:

-- have the ability to record all purchases against the appropriate agreements so that at any time the correct rebate claims can be made, net net pricing can be assessed, and targets can be reviewed
+- Have the ability to record all purchases against the appropriate agreements so that at any time the correct rebate claims can be made, net pricing can be assessed, and targets can be reviewed

-- real-time access to data that assesses performance against each deal is essential to ensure that your business capitalises on the agreements in place.
+- Real-time access to rebate data that assesses performance against each deal is essential to ensure that your business capitalises on the rebate agreements in place.

 2. Confused audit trail

-Once a contract is in place, a major concern is often the ongoing visibility or audit trail.
+Once a contract is in place for rebate accounting, a major concern is often the ongoing visibility or audit trail.
 Manual auditing of contracts and rebate income brings with it the inevitable risks of omission, delay and error, which can cause discrepancies in between supply and purchase records and lead to problems with making rebate claims.

-If your organisation uses Microsoft Excel® to hold all the deal data for each product, supplier, customer and the multiple combinations of these, it can take a substantial amount of time and resources to pull together reports.
+If your organisation uses Excel spreadsheets to hold all the rebate deal data for each product, supplier, customer and the multiple combinations of these, it can take a substantial amount of time and resources to pull together reports.
 Where trade agreements are complex, manual reporting is time consuming, prone to error and often struggles to deliver accurate data.

-Implementing a solution that automatically generates reports helps to improve accuracy and therefore profitability and cash flow.
+Implementing a rebate management system that automatically generates reports helps to improve accuracy and therefore profitability and cash flow.

 Complex trade agreements, if not managed correctly, can represent a significant risk to the business.
 If your business models its profitability and cash flow based on those trade agreements and then fails to obtain the rebates they planned for, the business is effectively failing to meet its targets.

-So how can you negate these risks?
-An increasing number of retailers, wholesalers and large buying groups are replacing their manual rebate management processes with rebate management system packages that track supplier rebates, calculate retrospective discounts and automate alerts and reporting.
+An increasing number of retailers, wholesalers and large buying groups are replacing their manual rebate accounting processes with rebate management system packages that track supplier rebates, calculate retrospective discounts and automate alerts and reporting.

 Some rebate management systems include a collaborative online portal enabling internal sign-off of deals and ensuring that suppliers share a common version of these trade agreements: the performance of each deal is completely transparent for both parties.